Olympus E-M1X Review

 From the outset, the Olympus E-M1 series was designed around the concept of a camera for the professional photographer, particularly a pro on the go -- someone who needed a rugged, reliable camera that was also extremely portable.
 The original E-M1 was a great camera, offering comfortable ergonomics, lots of physical controls, rugged construction as well as great image quality and good AF performance.
 All that inside a camera body that could pretty much be carried anywhere.

 Yet, it was the E-M1 Mark II that really took things to the next level.
-Featuring a newer 20-megapixel Four Thirds sensor, a double quad-core image processor, souped-up sensor-shift image stabilization, vastly-improved continuous autofocus performance and speedy burst shooting, the E-M1 Mark II ticked pretty much all the boxes for an extremely capable, versatile, professional-level field camera.
+Featuring a newer 20-megapixel Four Thirds sensor, a pair of dual quad-core image processors, souped-up sensor-shift image stabilization, vastly-improved continuous autofocus performance and speedy burst shooting, the E-M1 Mark II ticked pretty much all the boxes for an extremely capable, versatile, professional-level field camera.
 Also boasting a beefier design and better controls, dual card slots and a bigger, longer-lasting battery, it was a major improvement over the original E-M1 on pretty much all fronts, save for the price tag.

 An in-depth tour of Olympus' new super-rugged, high-performance OM-D camera